mjschultz/django-tastefulpy/docs/authentication.rst

 Authentication Options
 ======================

-Tastypie ships with the following ``Authentication`` classes:
+Tastefulpy ships with the following ``Authentication`` classes:

 .. warning:

-    Tastypie, when used with ``django.contrib.auth.models.User``, will check to ensure that the ``User.is_active = True`` by default.
+    Tastefulpy, when used with ``django.contrib.auth.models.User``, will check to ensure that the ``User.is_active = True`` by default.

     You can disable this behavior by initializing your ``Authentication`` class